3.8 KiB

 Example 3: Handling optional attributes

-attribute is not provided during artifact creation, it will default to None
+If the relative_path attribute is not provided during artifact creation, it will default to None.
+Here's an example:

 artifact_instance_no_path = Artifact(